dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 ## CHANGELOG

+2020.05.18
+  - **CHANGE** Changes to definite assignment for local variables without types.

 2020.05.14
   - **CHANGE** Strong mode is auto-opted in when the "main" file is opted in.
   - **CHANGE** Specify weak mode/strong mode flag.